 Everyone—learning disability or not—has their own unique learning style.
 Some people learn best by seeing or reading, others by listening, and still others by doing.
-You can help a child with a learning disability by identifying his or her primary learning style.
+You can help a child with a learning disability by identifying their primary learning style.

 Is your child a visual learner, an auditory learner, or a kinesthetic learner?
-Once you’ve figured out how he or she learns best, you can take steps to make sure that type of learning is reinforced in the classroom and during home study.
-The following lists will help you determine what type of learner your child is.
+Once you've figured out how they learn best, you can take steps to make sure that type of learning is reinforced in the classroom and during home study.
+The following lists will help you determine what type of learner your child is:

 Is your child a visual learner?

-- Does well when material is presented and tested visually, not verbally
+- Do well when material is presented and tested visually, rather than verbally.

-- Benefits from written notes, directions, diagrams, charts, maps, and pictures
+- Benefit from written notes, directions, diagrams, charts, maps, and pictures.

-- May love to draw, read, and write; is probably a good speller
+- May love to draw, read, and write; are often good at spelling.

 Is your child an auditory learner?

-- Does well in lecture-based learning environments and on oral reports and tests
+- Do well in lecture-based learning environments and on oral reports and tests.

-- Benefits from classroom discussions, spoken directions, study groups
+- Benefit from classroom discussions, spoken directions, study groups.

 Is your child a kinesthetic learner?

-- Does well when he or she can move, touch, explore, and create in order to learn
+- Do well when they can move, touch, explore, and create in order to learn.

-- Benefits from hands-on activities, lab classes, props, skits, and field trips
+- Benefit from hands-on activities, lab classes, props, skits, and field trips.